Interacting type-II semi-Dirac quasiparticles

-{\it Introduction---} Semi-Dirac fermions are a hybrid low-energy excitation, exhibiting the qualities of both massless Dirac particles and massive Galilean particles at once.
-More precisely, they disperse linearly in a given direction in momentum space, and quadratically in the orthogonal direction.
-This is most easily understood as resulting from the merger of two Dirac cones at the critical point of a semimetal-insulator transition, whereby the Berry phases annihilate and the critical semi-Dirac spectrum emerges \cite{montambauxmerging,montambaux2009universal}.
-Furthermore, there are other possible 'flavors' of semi-Dirac fermions.
-Higher order generalizations have attracted theoretical study, where the quadratic dispersion is generalized to an arbitrary even power law \cite{elsayed2025,roy2018}.
-Recently there has been a proposed lattice model realization for the most basic non-trivial case in this class of Hamiltonians, namely the quartic semi-Dirac fermions \cite{ElsayedQuartic}.
-Moreover, there is an even more exotic flavor of semi-Dirac fermions that are not topologically trivial.
+Moreover, there is an even more exotic, and less explored, species of semi-Dirac fermions that are not topologically trivial.
 These excitations emerge at a critical point where not two but three Dirac cones coalesce, producing a finite Berry phase and what has been dubbed a type-II semi-Dirac spectrum \cite{huang2015}.
-The dispersion retains its semi-Dirac character in the sense that it is still linear and quadratic along the given axes, but exhibits a different admixture of momentum components at intermediate angles \cite{huang2015,Pardo2010}.
+The dispersion retains its semi-Dirac character in the sense that it is still linear and quadratic along the given axes, but exhibits a different admixture of momentum components for an arbitrary direction of propagation \cite{huang2015,Pardo2010}.
 This symmetry reduced model was first proposed to reconcile the finite Chern number and semi-Dirac behavior of quasiparticles in titanium/vanadium oxide heterostructures \cite{huang2015}.
 However, it may also be realized in more conventional platforms such as bilayer graphene, by leveraging interlayer sliding \cite{liao2025berry,Son2011}.
 Such systems have been shown to exhibit a rich variety of topological phases that are accessible via fine tuning with light-matter interactions \cite{Chen2022}.
-In addition, the peculiar anisotropy leads to highly unusual optical and transport properties \cite{Xiong2023}.
-Topological semi-metallic phases have also been analyzed in detail both experimentally and theoreticallyin ZrSiS, reporting a measurement of the signature Landau level scaling with magnetic field \cite{shao2024}.
+In addition, the peculiar anisotropy leads to highly unusual optical and transport properties \cite{Xiong2023,liao2025berry}.
+Topological semi-metallic phases have also been analyzed in detail both experimentally and theoretically in ZrSiS, reporting a measurement of the signature Landau level scaling with magnetic field \cite{shao2024}.